itaylor/pdf2square/README.md

 ## Requirements

-No system dependencies required - uses pdf.js for PDF processing.
+No system dependencies required - uses PDF.js for PDF processing and Sharp for image manipulation.

 ## Installation